-These grants support faculty development programs in the humanities for school teachers and for college and university teachers.
-NEH Summer Seminars and Institutes may be as short as two weeks or as long as five weeks.
+NEH Summer Seminars and Institutes grants support professional development programs in the humanities for school teachers and for college and university faculty.
+Seminars and institutes may be as short as one week or as long as four weeks.

 NEH Summer Seminars and Institutes

-contribute to the intellectual vitality and professional development of participants;
+contribute to the intellectual vitality of participants; and

-An NEH Summer Seminar or Institute may be hosted by a college, university, learned society, center for advanced study, library or other repository, a cultural or professional organization, or a school or school system.
-The host site must be suitable for the project, providing facilities for scholarship and collegial interaction.
-These programs are designed for a national audience of teachers.
+An NEH Summer Seminar or Institute may be hosted by a college, university, learned society, center for advanced study, library or other repository, cultural or professional organization, or school or school system.
+The host site must be suitable for the project, providing facilities for collegial interaction and scholarship.
+These programs are designed for a national audience of participants.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org .